 We continue southwards; passing through the plain, we come to the south-westernmost point of Crete, where Elafonissi, one of the most spectacular locations of the island, is to be found.

-Elafonissi is a little low island which is in fact an extension of the land, given that the sea water at the strait which separates them is less than a meter deep.
+Elafonissi (6) is a little low island which is in fact an extension of the land, given that the sea water at the strait which separates them is less than a metre deep.
 This fact enables the visitor to reach the island on foot.
 The white sand dunes that cover the biggest part of the island and the beautiful beaches with turquoise waters create an amazing ecosystem.

 On the rocky elevated western part of the island a lighthouse can be seen, as well as the communal burial site of the victims of the Austrian ship “Imperatrice” which sank here in 1907.
 It is also believed that a sanctuary of the god Apollo used to be here.
 Also, a massive massacre of revolutionaries, including a large number of women and children, who had taken refuge in Elafonίssi, took place here by the Turks, in 1824.